Research #12

 This could create a much tighter bond between journalists and their audience.

-#11 Updated by didi about 7 years ago
+#11 Updated by didi over 7 years ago

 started whitepaper

-#13 Updated by didi almost 7 years ago
+#13 Updated by didi over 7 years ago

 Advertising is the Internet's original sin.
 Written by a guy who worked at tripod.com in the 90s and claims to have programmed the first popup ad.